-In Section~\ref{sec:Cross--sectional area and the principal curvatures of the wavefront}, we recalled that the size and the shape of a null bundle is independent of the frame of an observer.
-Next curiosity is the behaviour of the geodesic action, (\ref{eq:action}), under the Lorentz transformations.

 Since we are interested in a process of null dust emission from a source to an observer, we are only interested in those Lorentz transformations that keep the propagation direction unchanged.
-These types of transformations are known as the Type--I Lorentz transformations within the context of the Newman--Penrose formalism \citep{Newman:1961} and they are given through
+Those types of transformations are known as the Type-I Lorentz transformations within the context of the Newman-Penrose formalism \cite{Newman:1961} and they are given through